bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 You can set the location as an `App Env Var` instead of specifying it directly for the `destination` input.
-That way you can refer the file through the Environment Variable in other steps, you won't have to specify the path every time.
+That way you can refer the file through the Environment Variable in other Steps, you won't have to specify the path every time.

 For example, if you specify the `BITRISEIO_MY_FILE_LOCAL_PATH` as an `App Env Var`,